-- (i) A stay of an injunction pending appeal, so as to permit the Court of Appeal to do justice whatever the outcome of the appeal, may be granted on the "balance of convenience" principle and, if an injunction is granted or maintained pending appeal, the claimant may be required to give an undertaking to compensate the defendant if the injunction is lifted by the Court of Appeal. - (ii) An appeal would not normally lead to a stay of the enquiry as to damages or account of profits, unless agreed by the parties. - (iii) An appeal on validity by an unsuccessful patentee will lead to a stay of the order for revocation pending the outcome of the appeal.
+- (i) A stay of an injunction pending appeal may be granted on the "balance of convenience" and, if an injunction is granted or maintained pending appeal, the claimant may be required to give an undertaking to compensate the defendant if the injunction is lifted by the Court of Appeal. - (ii) An appeal would not normally lead to a stay of the enquiry as to damages or account of profits, unless agreed by the parties. - (iii) An appeal on validity by an unsuccessful patentee will lead to a stay of the order for revocation pending the outcome of the appeal.